NEWSFriday, 18 May 2018 - Björn Gustavsson

 First it will look at each clause.
 If a clause can't possibly

-be executed (for example, it its guard is false
+be executed (for example, it its guard is false) it will be

 dropped.
 If a clause will always match, all clauses following